bforsbe/OccuPy/README.md

 It is here implemented as a command-line tool using open-source python libraries, to facilitate visualization of partial occupancy and the relative resolution of cryo-EM reconstructions.

 ## Modification of partial occupancies
-**OccuPy** can also amplify confidently estimated partial occupancy (local scale) in the input map by adding the `--amplify` or `--attenuate` option.
-To modify, one must also specify `--gamma`, which in simple terms is the power of the modification, analogous to a traditional gamma correction factor. `--gamma 1` means to do nothing, and higher values signify stronger modification.
+**OccuPy** can also amplify confidently estimated partial occupancy, which will effectively make weak components stronger.
+To do so, just add `--amplify` and specify a gamma factor to say how much to amplify by. `--gamma 1` means to do nothing, and higher values signify stronger amplification.
 Values higher than about 30 are largely pointless, as values in the range 2-5 are typically useful.
 A *very* high (limiting) value of `--gamma 30` (or more) leads to
-- **amplification**: full occupancy at all non-solvent points.
+full occupancy at all non-solvent points.

-- **attenuation**:   no occupancy at all non-solvent points where estimated scale was less than 100%.
+In some cases you might also want to remove weak components, like in a detergent belt, or to make the distinction to full occupancy clearer.
+You can do this by adding the `--attenuate` option, which uses the same gamma factor.
+The limiting case of very strong attenuation means that all points with weak occupancy are removed.

+You can add both options, and combine it with `--exclude-solvent`.

 NOTE  1: `--gamma` values less than 1 are not permitted, as it simply inverts the relationship between amplification and attenuation.

 NOTE  2: Local scale should only be modified when it approximates occupancy. **OccuPy** will try to remove resolution-dependent effects when modification is used, but this relies on appropriate low-pass filtering as